 However, the website says, “The borrower must occupy the subject property for the term (10 or 20 years) of the lien for the assistance to be fully forgiven.”
 So, if you move before then, you may have to repay some or all of the original loan.

 SC Housing doesn’t specify how much the loans can be worth.
 But it says the funds can go toward your down payment, closing costs, and prepaid items (which include upfront property taxes and homeowners insurance due at closing).

 SC Housing also operates the Palmetto Home Advantage program.
 This can offer down payment assistance of up to 4% or 5% of the loan amount.
 You’ll need at least a 640 credit score to qualify.
 Similar to the SC Housing Homeownership Program, this is a ten-year forgivable loan with a 0% interest rate.

-Finally, SC Housing offers the SC Mortgage Tax Credit Program, which is a Mortgage Credit Certificate (MCC) for home buyers.
-This can provide a tax credit of “up to $2,000 per year for the life of the loan.”
+Finally, SC Housing offers the SC Mortgage Tax Credit Program is a Mortgage Credit Certificate (MCC) for home buyers.
+It can provide a tax credit of “up to $2,000 per year for the life of the loan.”

 Buying a home in South Carolina’s major cities

 Home price inflation in South Carolina’s three biggest cities hasn’t been too far off the statewide average.
 But, especially in hot real estate markets like Charleston, rising prices can present a challenge for first-time home buyers.